Gift of Life Marrow Registry: Gift of Life – NMDP Collection Center

 In April 2019, Gift of Life opened the Dr. Miriam and Sheldon G. Adelson Gift of Life - NMDP Collection Center in collaboration with NMDP at its Florida headquarters.
 The Collection Center primarily collects blood stem cells from donors for transplant into a patient.
 The stem cells are taken by a courier to the patient’s transplant center.

 Center for Cell and Gene Therapy

 Gift of Life opened a Center for Cell and Gene Therapy at its Boca Raton location in November 2020.
 The facility houses a Cellular Therapy Laboratory and BioBank.
 High complexity testing (hematology and flow cytometry), processing (Sepax 2) and cryopreservation are performed at this location.

 Other United States Registries

 The National Marrow Donor Program (NMDP) is a nonprofit organization founded in 1986 and based in Minneapolis, that operates a registry of volunteer donors and cord blood units.
 In May 2004, the Gift of Life Marrow Registry and NMDP formed an associate donor registry relationship together.

 DKMS, a German bone marrow registry, also operates a large U.S. bone marrow registry.

+Israel

+Gift of Life Marrow Registry is connected to Israel because many Israel donors are in its database.The organization works with Israel to help save lives though bone marrow donations.